 August in Britain

 The first Monday in August is Summer Bank Holiday in Scotland.

 15 August is VJ Day, the anniversary of Victory over Japan in 1945 at the end of the Second World War.
 There may be local events taking place.

 Edinburgh Festivals – The Edinburgh International Festival is one of several festivals that take place in the City during August.
 Beginning in 1947, it aims to offer the best in the performing arts – theatre, music, opera, dance, film etc – from around the world, as well as talks and workshops.
 Alongside the International Festival is Edinburgh Festival Fringe, an open access event that includes comedy, theatre, cabaret, children’s shows, circus – pretty much anything – and ANYONE can take part.
 Edinburgh Festival Fringe began in 1947 when eight groups arrived in Edinburgh hoping to perform at the newly formed Edinburgh International Festival but were refused entry.
 They went ahead and performed on the fringe of the Festival anyway.
 The Edinburgh Festival Fringe is now the largest arts festival in the world.
 Beyond the Fringe (as it were), Edinburgh is immensely buzzy during this festival, with street performers on almost every corner.
 Edinburgh International Festival website Edinburgh Festival Fringe website

 Edinburgh Tattoo – the Royal Edinburgh Military Tattoo is held every August alongside the Edinburgh festivals.
-It features military bands and displays from all over the world and attracts thousands of visitors from overseas as well as all over the UK and takes place against the dramatic backdrop of Edinburgh Castle.
+It features military bands and displays from all over the world and attracts thousands of visitors from overseas as well as all over the UK, and takes place against the dramatic backdrop of Edinburgh Castle, overlooking the city.
 Edinburgh Tattoo website

 Beatles’ Festival – International Beatles’ Week is held in late August in and around various venues in Liverpool, particularly the Cavern Club.
 It features tribute bands as well as acts that are famous in their own right, from all over the world.
 Beatles’ Week website